freeCodeCamp/chinese/chinese/articles/web-scraping-in-javascript-with-puppeteer.md

 Quotes to Scrape second page loaded after clicking the "Next" button

 ## It’s Your Time!
-Here’s What You Can Do Next:
+Here’s What You Can Do Next

 Congrats on reaching the end of this introduction to scraping with Puppeteer! 👏